baz2024/advanced-todo-vite/advanced-react-mui-vite-tutorial-part4.md

 ## Overview

-This updated tutorial improves the sign-up and login system by ensuring:
+This updated version of Part 4 fixes the following:

-- Usernames and passwords are normalized.
-- Encrypted passwords are stored in localStorage using `bcryptjs`.
-- Login checks the hash correctly and allows access.
+- Signup now correctly saves encrypted user info to `localStorage`.
+- Login works reliably with `bcryptjs` password matching.
+- Users are redirected to `/dashboard` after signup/login.
+- Inputs are normalized to avoid mismatch issues.

 ---

-## Step 1: Install bcryptjs
+## 🔧 Dependencies

 ```bash
 npm install bcryptjs